-Membership in Alpha Sigma Lambda, honor society for adult students, is elected by the SPE Awards Committee each year after receiving nominations from faculty, graduating students, and staff.
+Membership in Alpha Sigma Lambda, honor society for adult students, is elected by the Alpha Sigma Lambda officers each year after receiving nominations from faculty, graduating students, and staff.
 Eligible students are selected from the highest twenty percent of the graduating class, must have completed a minimum of twenty-four graded credits, and must meet GPA requirements to be nominated.